Chicks & Ducklings

 -Always have a chick waterer available.

--Dip the chicks beaks into the water 2-3 times each when they first hatch or arrive home to show them where it is.
+-Dip the chick’s beaks into the water 2-3 times each when they first hatch or arrive home to show them where it is.

--Clean the waterer daily and raise it up on wooden or cement blocks as the chicks grow to keep it out of the dirty shavings or droppings.
+-Clean the waterer daily and raise it on wooden or cement blocks as the chicks grow to keep it out of the dirty shavings or droppings.

 Electrovite and Poul-Vite can be found at your local feed store and in hardware stores that carry farm supplies.

--We like to add a pinch or two of Electrovite DVL (vitamins and electrolytes) and tablespoon of apple cider vinegar (Bragg) to a chick gallon waterer.
+-We like to add a pinch or two of Electrovite DVL (vitamins and electrolytes) and a tablespoon of apple cider vinegar (Bragg) to a chick gallon waterer.

 -Do not use ACV in a metal waterer as it will cause rust.